sophia-zube/incari-doc/demo-projects/prefabs-demo.md

 ### 2) Importing the Assets

-Go to the **Asset Manager** to import your downloaded files into your **Project**.
+Go to the **Asset Manager** to import the unzipped files into your **Project** which you downloaded by the above.

 ![](../.gitbook/assets/demoprefabs_importassets.gif)

 ### 3) Creating Image Sequences

 One of the simplest ways of creating different states for an image is using [**Image Sequences**](../toolbox/events/imagesequence/README.md).
-In your **Project's** **Assets** folder, you will find them pre-created, and should you wish, you can skip this step.
+In your **Project's** **Assets** folder, you will find them pre-created.
+Should you wish, you can skip this step.
 But just to demonstrate how easy it is to create them, let’s make one for the Wi-Fi icon.

 ![](../.gitbook/assets/demoprefabs_createsequence.gif)